centre-for-effective-altruism/givingwhatwecan-docs/src/entries/creating-content/markdown.md

 ### Google Docs

 The most common scenario is that the content is written as a Google Doc.
-Fortunately, we've built a converter
+Fortunately, we've built a converter, currently available at [https://colophonemes.github.io/sanitise-google-doc/](https://colophonemes.github.io/sanitise-google-doc/).

+You will need to be signed into a Google account that has access to the document you're trying to convert.

+- Make sure the 'Markdown' checkbox is selected
+- Click on the 'Open Google Doc' button.
+You may need to search for the title of your document
+- Select the document from the list
+- The Markdown should appear at the bottom of the page.
+Copy and paste it into Contentful

 #### Making the most of the converter